SmartTokenLabs/token-negotiator-examples/README.md

 - run `npm run start` which will serve all examples with a single command
 - Or alternatively, serve each example seperately (see readme inside each directory for more information)

+there are also other batch commands supported

+- run `npm run link/unlink` to link/unlink local `token-negotiator` with the example, local `token-negotiator` needs to sit in the same directory as this repo
+- run `npm run build` to build all the examples
+- run `npm run start-on-chain` which will serve all on-chain examples
+- run `npm run start-off-chain` which will serve all off-chain examples

+all the above batch commands support specifying individual examples as the target, e.g.

+- run `EXAMPLES=art-gallery-medium-article-website npm run start` to start the specified example
+- run `EXAMPLES=art-gallery-medium-article-website,ecommerce-store-website npm run build` to build multiple examples at the same time (examples are comma separated)

+NOTE: to manage examples recognized by the batch commands, please update `examples.json` accordingly.

 ## Library Documentation

 https://github.com/TokenScript/token-negotiator